University of Reading: Master of Architecture MArch

 We have worked closely with industry partners to develop our master's-level architecture programme.
 Our curriculum aims to be responsive to architecture's ever-changing forms and expectations.

-We are liaising with both the Architects Registration Board (ARB) and the Royal Institute of British Architects (RIBA) with regards ARB prescription and RIBA validation respectively.
+The course is under consideration for prescription by the Architects Registration Board (ARB) and we are liaising with the Royal Institute of British Architects (RIBA) with regard to validation.

 Your studies will be focused on four core strands of architectural practice: